Ready to install the Tenant SDK? This article will guide you through the process.

 Obtain the settings you need to send emails using an SMTP server and have have them ready for when you configure the mail settings of the Tenant SDK.

 Decide if you want to configure a custom domain for the Weavy tenants you deploy.
 If you don’t configure a custom domain, the tenant you deploy will be accessible on the

-- You need to purchase a domain for the tenants you deploy, for example company.com.
+You need to have or purchase a domain for the tenants you deploy, for example company.com.
 The deployed sites will then be configured as subdomains with hostname <unique-name>.company.com.

 You need a SSL wildcard certificate for that domain (*.company.com) in the form of an pfx file with a private key.

 Use the Upload/download functionality of the Azure Cloud Shell to upload the file

 custom-domain.pfxto your mounted drive.

 SslCertificatePassword for your .pfx file in order to configure the Tenant SDK to use your wildcard certificate.

 Before you install, you need to configure some settings.
 See the configuration documentation for a complete list of the configuration settings and their meaning.